bridgesense/lampready/README.md

 * A lot less tinking with a website's configuration before launching it in a virtual environment
 * ... no more developer SPAM!
 The mail shield is set up and ready to go.
 No adjustments are neccessary.
-* Xdebug is setup and ready to go with a light selection of Vim Tools, Tmux and Ranger
+* Xdebug is setup and ready to go with a lite selection of Vim Tools, Tmux and Ranger

 ####_What goes in the box -- Stays in the box._